Rabbi Raffi and Ariella Leicht became the OU-JLIC educators at UMass Amherst in 2016.

 Weinberger.
 He is an alumnus of The Stollel and currently enrolled in the University of Purim.

 Ariella was born and raised in Great Neck, NY.
-After spending a year and a half in Israel Ariella made her way to Stern College where she majored in Biology and History.
-With a Masters degree in Medieval Jewish History from Bernard Revel Graduate School of Jewish Studies, Ariella has worked as an educator and assistant curator at different Jewish museums in New York City and in Israel.
-Most recently as the assistant curator at the Herbert and Eileen bernard Museum of Judaica at Temple Emanu-El on the Upper East Side of Manhattan, where she designed an exhibit on the history of Jewish wedding gowns and at the U. Nahon Museum of Italian Jewish Art in Jerusalem, Israel where she worked on their entire digital library.
+After spending a year and a half in Israel at Sha’alavim, Ariella made her way to Stern College where she majored in Biology and History.
+With a Masters degree in Medieval Jewish History from the Bernard Revel Graduate School of Jewish Studies.
+Ariella has worked as an educator and assistant curator at Jewish museums across New York City and in Israel.
+Most recently as the Assistant Curator at the Herbert and Eileen Bernard Museum of Judaica at Temple Emanu-El on the Upper East Side of Manhattan, where she designed an exhibit on the history of Jewish wedding gowns and at the U. Nahon Museum of Italian Jewish Art in Jerusalem, Israel where she worked on their entire digital library.
 She has worked in retail at Anthropologie (partly for the staff discount) and at Amherst’s own Yiddish Book Center as the Membership Assistant.